pkaaria/spaced-ambisonics/README.md

 You need:

+- Four sensors with matched or known characteristics.
+The plugin is sensor-agnostic: any transducer that produces an audio-range signal and can be mounted at a tetrahedral vertex will work.
+Practical options include:
-- Four microphones with matched or known characteristics.
-The reference setup uses omnidirectional small-diaphragm capsules (specifically the Primo EM272Z1 in Clippy XLR housings, see [Hardware](#hardware-and-3d-printed-mounts)).
-Omnis are a natural fit for this technique because directional information is recovered from inter-capsule time and level differences rather than from the capsules' inherent directivity.
-Cardioid or sub-cardioid capsules work too; the encoder is pattern-agnostic, but the character of the result will shift.
+  - **Acoustic microphones** — the reference setup uses omnidirectional small-diaphragm capsules (Primo EM272Z1 in Clippy XLR housings).
+Omnis are a natural fit because directional information comes from inter-capsule time and level differences rather than from capsule directivity.
+Cardioids work too; the character of the result shifts.
+  - **Electromagnetic (EMI) sensors** — hand-wound search coils for recording spatial EM fields.
+See [`hardware/stl/grippers/emi-mic/`](hardware/stl/grippers/emi-mic/) for the build guide.
+  - **Hydrophones** — for underwater spatial recording.
+Standard hydrophone output routes to a preamp input the same way as any other sensor.
+  - **Ultrasonic transducers** — for recording outside the audible band, useful for bat detection or material analysis.
+The encoder is sample-rate agnostic; run Reaper at the appropriate rate.
+  - **Any other sensor** that produces four channels of audio-range signal and can be physically mounted at the tetrahedral vertices.
-- A way to mount them in a tetrahedral arrangement.
+- A way to mount four sensors in a tetrahedral arrangement.
 Two presets are included (see below), 3D printable mounts are in `hardware/`, and custom geometries are supported.
-- A four channel interface or some way to record four simultaneous channels to a multitrack file.
+- A four channel interface suitable for your sensor type.

 Route the capsules to the plugin in this order: